cpske/ISP/review/review-questions.md

    And running multiple apps in one container means that one app can suffer if another app is using all the compute resources.

-   To simplify deployment and make web apps more portable, the current approach is for web apps to be (almost) completely self-contained.
+   To make deployment more reliable and make web apps more portable, the current approach is for web apps to be mostly self-contained.
    The web server is included as part of the application.
-   For Python apps, include Gunicorn with your app.
+   For Python apps, include Gunicorn or uWSGI with your app.
-   For Java, use the Jetty embeddable web server.
+   For Java, include Jetty embedded web server.

-   I wrote "almost self-contained", because apps do depend on some external services, such as those in the next question.
+   I wrote "mostly self-contained", because apps do depend on some external services, such as those in the next question.

 4. For "backing services" such as a database or e-mail service, how should an application handle these services?